Table of Contents

 - 1 teaspoon of liquid fish oil for cats

-Remember, talk to your veterinarian about adding any kind of supplements to your cat’s diet first to make sure it’s right for them.
+Remember, talk to your veterinarian about adding supplements to your cat’s diet first to ensure it’s right for them.

 Reputable Source & Processing